volkamerlab/kissim_app/notebooks/001_quick_start/README.md

 - `fingerprint_clean.json`: Fingerprints dataset without outlier structures
 - `feature_distances.csv`: Feature distances between all fingerprint pairs
 - `fingerprint_distances.csv`: Fingerprint distances between all fingerprint pairs

+## `002_quick_start_datasets.ipynb`

+### Quick start on how to access different datasets

+This notebook demonstrates how to use the `src.data` module to quickly and easily load different datasets on ligands, kinases, profiling, distances and target datasets.